RaresC21/Data-Structures/README.md

 # Data-Structures
-A Variety of Data Structures implemented in C++.
+A Variety of Data Structures implemented in C++ and a novel solution to range queries.
 They have been pretty heavily and well tested.
 Make sure to also add the contents of the "Include" file at the top of each file so that everything can compile.

 ## Novel Data Structure: Range Queries in Constant Time